 What can I reserve or buy from Airbnb?

 On Airbnb, you can book:

 Booking your stay is half the fun!
 Choose from shared rooms, single rooms or entire spaces.
-Find the amenities you crave in standard homes, or switch it up and stay in a hut, castle, villa or cabana in almost anywhere in the world.
+Find the amenities you crave in standard homes, or switch it up and stay in a treehouse, castle, tiny house, villa or cabana in almost anywhere in the world.

 Take a simple city walk to get to know the region or enroll in a boxing class for a morning workout.
 Or be more adventurous with Tea with Naughty Sheep or a Prehispanic Shaman Renewal.
 Whatever you’re into, Airbnb has a selection of activities and experiences hosted by folks who live and work in the area.